semgrep/semgrep-docs/docs/faq.md

 # Billing / Pricing

-#### What features differ between the Semgrep Community (free) and Team (paid) versions?
+#### What features differ between Semgrep App’s Community (free) and Team (paid) versions?
 See the Semgrep feature and pricing comparison at [r2c.dev/pricing](https://r2c.dev/pricing)

 #### Who is a user and how do you count them?
-For the Semgrep Team edition, a user is any project contributor whose pull request or code was scanned in the billing cycle.
+For the Semgrep Team tier, a user is any project contributor whose pull request or code was scanned in the billing cycle.
 For example, if a project has 4 unique contributors who pushed code during the period, and Semgrep runs on all their pull requests, there are 4 users.
 If these unique contributors push to many projects, they will only be counted once; please feel free to scan often and widely.
 Semgrep does not charge on a line-of-code or per-project basis.

 # Comparisons
 ### How is Semgrep different than $OTHER_TOOL or $GENERIC_[SAST](https://en.wikipedia.org/wiki/Static_application_security_testing)?